This beginner’s guide is for newbies with zero experience with Stable Diffusion or other AI image generators.

 - How to build a good prompt?

-- Rule of thumbs of building good prompts
+- Rules of thumb for building good prompts

 - What are those parameters, and should I change them?